juanjodevio/dataloader/ARCHITECTURE.md

 This architecture enables a powerful, extensible, and high-performance data loading system centered on recipes, state, and clean abstractions.
 The ability to layer recipes (`extends:`) gives the system a unique advantage: reproducible, standardized, maintainable pipelines that work across teams and environments.

-**Current Status:** v0.1 prototype in progress with recipe layer, source connectors, and core infrastructure complete.
+**Current Status:** v0.1 prototype in progress with recipe layer, source connectors, transform pipeline, and core infrastructure complete.